-Recently, Hawai'i has made some progress increasing access to high-quality experiences supporting literacy; but one in six adults in Hawai'i still struggles with reading and writing -- and nearly half of Hawai'i public school third graders do not meet the English Language Arts achievement standards on the annual statewide assessment.3 The situation is worse among Hawai'i citizens who are economically disadvantaged, English learners, and may rely on special education services.
+Recently, Hawai'i has made some progress increasing access to high-quality experiences supporting literacy; but one in six adults in Hawai'i still struggles with reading and writing -- and nearly half of Hawai'i public school third graders do not meet the English Language Arts achievement standards on the annual statewide assessment.
+The situation is worse among Hawai'i's people who are economically disadvantaged, English Learners, or may rely on special education services.

-We know literacy is critical to the overall health and well-being of Hawai'i citizens.
+We know literacy is critical to the overall health and well-being of Hawai'i's people.
 In Hawai'i, and nationally, low levels of literacy correlate with multiple social and economic challenges.
-For example, adults who are not able to read or write earn just 44% of what a literate person will, earning on average \$880,000 less in a lifetime.4 Countries with a large percentage of the workforce employed in jobs demanding greater use of reading skill tend to be more economically productive.5 A child is seven times less likely to live in poverty if s/ he becomes a proficient reader.7 Seventy-five percent of state prison inmates can be classified as low literate; and research has found those who receive an education are 43% less likely to return to prison.8
+For example, adults who are not able to read or write earn just 44% of what a literate person will -- earning an average of \$880,000 less in a lifetime.
+Countries with a large percentage of the workforce employed in jobs demanding greater use of reading skill tend to be more economically productive.
+A child is seven times less likely to live in poverty if s/ he becomes a proficient reader.
+Seventy-five percent of state prison inmates can be classified as low literate, and research has found those who receive an education are 43% less likely to return to prison.